• Skip to primary navigation

 • Alternately add the flour mixture and the milk mixture to the butter and sugar.
 (Add in ⅓ of the flour mixture and mix on medium just until combined.
 Add in ½ the milk mixture, mix on medium just until combined.
 Continue with another ⅓ of the flour mixture, mix, then the last of the milk mixture mix, then the last of the flour mixture and mix.)
 Mix only until well combined.
 Mixing for a couple minutes at this point will cause the cake to come out dense.

-• Scrape down sides of the bowl and mix again only for about 10 seconds.
+• Scrape down the sides of the bowl and mix again only for about 10 seconds.

-• Bake at 325 degrees for about 45-50 minutes.
-A toothpick inserted into the middle will come out with a few moist crumbs on it, but no liquid batter.
+• Bake at 325 degrees F for about 45-50 minutes.
+A toothpick inserted into the middle will come out with a few moist crumbs on it or clean, but no liquid batter.

-• Cool the cake in the pan on a wire rack completely before adding frosting.
+• Cool the cake in the pan on a wire rack completely before adding the frosting.

 For the frosting: